 We Hear Candidates' Complaints.
 We Ask the Public to Share our Findings and Promote Fair Campaigns

 The Westchester County Fair Campaign Practices Committee expects our political candidates to conduct their races openly and fairly, to focus on issues and qualifications, to refrain from dishonest and defamatory attacks, and to avoid the use of campaign materials that distort the facts.
-The public deserves to have factual information in order to make informed decides about candidates.
+The public deserves to have factual information in order to make informed decisions about candidates.

 What citizens can do